Enrichment

 In many European countries there are wood-type beddings that hold burrows well.
 Unfortunately, these are not available in the US.
 In the US your best bet is a paper based bedding, like Small Pet Select, Kaytee Clean & Cozy or Carefresh.
 Please stick with unscented bedding as hamsters have very sensitive noses.

 Some hamsters owners mix their paper bedding with aspen or hemp.
 This is okay, but you still must ensure that enough of the bedding is paper based so that burrows can be maintained.
 Aspen and hemp on their own do not stay formed in tunnels and cannot provide this function for your hamsters.
-I personally use hemp bedding in an area of my hamster’s enclosure for variety of texture.
+I personally use hemp bedding in an area of my hamster’s enclosure for variety of texture, but I don’t mix them together.

 Bonus points for also providing your hamsters with a variety of textures and substrates to experience (like coconut fiber, sheet moss & sand!).